gamousquesORT/vibe_coding_test3/documents/AI_instructions.md

 # Test Generation instructions #

 use test driven development.
-for each feature or function write a test before implementing the code propose the tests in the format of pytest
+for each non user interface feature or function write a test before implementing the code propose the tests in the format of pytest

 name tests using the format test_should{expected result}_given{input data or action} where the words in {} depend on each test